This Simple Grilled Tri-Tip is perfect for any occasion, juicy and flavorful and sure to be a crowd pleaser!

 - Whisk together lemon juice, olive oil, brown sugar, soy sauce, salt, Worcestershire sauce, black pepper, garlic, and chili powder in a small bowl.

 - Place trip-tip in a large resealable bag and pour in marinade.
 Seal bag, removing as much air as possible.
 Place in refrigerator and marinate 6-8 hours.
+Or overnight for optimal flavor.

 - In a medium bowl add sliced peppers and onions add olive oil salt and pepper and toss until combined.
 Set aside.

 - Heat a gas or charcoal grill on medium high heat.
 Remove beef from marinade and place directly over coals for 3-4 minutes then flip and cook another 3-4 minutes or until you get a good sear.
 Move Tri Tip to indirect heat and cook covered for 15 minutes.
-Then check the temp with a meat thermometer, grill to desired doneness 120°F for rare, 130°F for medium-rare, and 140°F for medium cook
+Then check the temp with a meat thermometer, grill to desired doneness 120°F for rare, 130°F for medium-rare, and 140°F for medium

 - Let meat rest 10-15 minutes.
 Slice into thin slices against the grain.